calvinchai/opticstream/docs/design.md

 Batch processing is used specifically because MATLAB processing is more efficient when processing multiple tiles together:

-* **MATLAB Startup Overhead**: Starting MATLAB for each individual tile incurs significant overhead.
-Processing multiple tiles in a single MATLAB session reduces this overhead.
+* **MATLAB Startup Overhead**: Starting MATLAB for each individual tile is inefficient.
+Processing multiple tiles in a single MATLAB session reduces overhead.
-* **Vectorization**: MATLAB can process multiple tiles more efficiently when given as a batch, enabling better use of MATLAB's vectorized operations and optimized libraries.
+* **Parallization**: MATLAB can process multiple tiles more efficiently when given as a batch, enabling better use of MATLAB's parallel operations.
-* **Resource Efficiency**: Batching reduces the number of MATLAB processes, improving resource utilization and reducing system overhead.
+* **Resource Efficiency**: Batching reduces the number of MATLAB processes and improves resource utilization.

 ### 10.4 Batch Organization